Expected Policy Gradients for Reinforcement Learning: Universal Expected Policy Gradients

 only depends on two fully known quantities: the current policy $\pi$ and the current approximate critic $\hat{Q}$.
 Therefore, we can use any standard numerical integration method to compute it.
+For example, multi-sample Monte-Carlo quadrature for the policy gradient with respect to the mean is given by

 The actions at which the integrand is evaluated do not have to be sampled---one can also use a method such as the Gauss-Legendre quadrature where the abscissae are designed.